-This is the initial public offering of shares of common stock of BioXcel Therapeutics, Inc. We are offering 5,000,000 shares of our common stock.
+This is the initial public offering of shares of common stock of BioXcel Therapeutics, Inc. We are offering 5,454,545 shares of our common stock.
 No public market currently exists for our stock.
-We anticipate that the initial public offering price will be between \$11.00 and \$13.00 per share.

-We have applied to list our shares on The Nasdaq Capital Market under the symbol "BTAI."
+We have been approved, subject to notice of issuance, to list our common stock on The Nasdaq Capital Market under the symbol "BTAI."
 Upon completion of this offering, we will be a "controlled company" as defined in the corporate governance rules of The Nasdaq Capital Market.